 - Clinical training in internal medicine and primary care, equivalent to MGH Primary Care residents;

-- Tuition support for an MPH degree at the Harvard School of Public Health;
+- Tuition support for an MPH degree at the Harvard School of Public Health(or equivalent);

-- Four months of dedicated, US-based ambulatory training focused on primary care delivery, policy, implementation, and evaluation;
+- Nine months of US-based ambulatory training focused on primary care delivery, policy, implementation, and evaluation;

-- Ten months of international fieldwork, including eight months over four years at Bugoye Health Center in rural Uganda; and
+- Ten months of international fieldwork, includingat leastfourmonths over four years at Bugoye Health Center in rural Uganda; and

 - Mentored thesis work in global primary care, expected to result in a first-author publication or academic equivalent.